Dragon Ladies: Asian American Feminists Breathe Fire: Awakening to power

 The last module, Awakening to Power focuses on various activists and what led each woman to become a part of the Asian feminism movement.
 One of the women focused on is famous activist Yuri Kochiyama, notable for her work with Black liberation leader, Malcolm X. Kochiyama had her political awakening when she was a child after her father was taken away due to the events of Pearl Harbor on December 7, 1941.
 After experiencing the concentration camps, and later in her life meeting with women who survived the atomic-bomb in Hiroshima, she realized she needed to fight for her civil rights.

 From there, after Kochiyama moved to Harlem, she went to join the Harlem Parents Committee to work on local community issues, before shortly united with Malcolm X to fight for human rights.
 Later, she was on one of thirty activists who seized control of the Statue of Liberty to protest the imprisonment of Puerto Rican independentistas.
-Throughout her life, Kochiyama worked with various organizations and supported many others such as the National Committee for the Defense Political Prisoners, Black Panthers, and Concerned Japanese Americans.
+Throughout her life, Kochiyama worked with various organizations and supported many others such as the National Committee for the Defense of Political Prisoners, Black Panthers, and Concerned Japanese Americans.

 The legacy she drew up was the radical activism she fought for, for not just herself, or a single race, but other communities and groups as well.
 Thus, she is seen as a role model for other Asian women around her to step up and advocate for what is right.
 Kochiyama is an important figure in Asian women's political history.

 Other activists included in this section are mother and daughter duo Shamita Das Dasgupta, and Sayantani DasGupta, the journey of minister Cheng Imm Tan, and interview with Margarita Alcantara, Leslie Mah, and Selena Whang.